 Decorators caulk is typically applied with a caulking gun, but there are versions that allow you to spread with a putty knife or something similar.
 It is a must-have in a DIYer’s home, but how do you use it?

-The easiest way to use decorators caulk is with a caulking gun.
+The easiest way to use a decorator’s caulk is with a caulking gun.
 Caulking guns are nice and cheap but offer a very controllable way of applying caulk.

 Before applying caulk, you need to make sure the area is clean and dust-free.
 Then, apply a line of caulk along the area.
 You don’t need much caulk, and you can fill any gaps you missed after it has dried.
-Go slowly and ensure the line of caulk is as even as possible.
+Go slowly and ensure the line of caulk is as even as possible, you can use masking tape for sharp edges.
 Then, wet your finger and run it along the line of caulk.
 Wetting your finger will mean the caulk won’t stick, and you’ll push the caulk into the gap for a seamless line.

 Caulk is designed to fill in gaps and be painted over for a nice finish where expansion and contraction will be minimal.
 If you’re using solid wood skirting, or you are tiling your bathroom, for example, the sealant should be used instead of caulk.